why-shiro/WhatsAppWebScrapper/README.md

  # Warning!

-This bot only works on **dark mode!** I was not paying enaough attention while i was looking for XPath classes.
+This bot only works on **dark mode!** I was not paying enough attention while i was looking for XPath classes.